 Oats ~ Super Grains

-What better way to gain the strength and energy to carry you through a hectic morning schedule than with a steaming bowl of freshly cooked oatmeal.
+What better way to gain the strength and energy to carry you through a hectic morning schedule than with a steaming bowl.

 These super grains are harvested in the fall but are available throughout the year and can add extra nutrition to a variety of healthy dishes.